EV Spot Network Logo

 Introducing the EV Spot Network

-• EV Spot Charging: The charging hubs will be located on public roadways throughout Saint Paul and Minneapolis and operated by the cities.
-Each charging hub will be available for users to plug in the shared electric vehicles, as well as for members of the public to charge privately-owned electric vehicles.
+• EV Spot Charging: The charging hubs in Saint Paul and Minneapolis are strategically positioned along public roadways and jointly managed by both cities.
+These hubs feature dedicated charging for Evie Carshare vehicles to conveniently charge their shared electric vehicles, as well as designated ports for members of the public to charge their privately-owned electric vehicles.

-Taking public transit, biking, and walking are still the most sustainable ways to get around, but some trips are too long or inconvenient to access without a car.
-This car-sharing service offers a new option to make a sustainable transportation choice, complementing public transit and the Twin Cities' network of biking and walking paths.
+Walking, biking, and taking public transit are still the most sustainable ways to get around, but some trips require driving a car.
+This car-sharing service offers a new option for sustainable transportation, complementing public transit and the Twin Cities' network of biking and walking paths.

 The service also offers its members reliable car access without the cost of car ownership.
-You can use car-share for trips whenever you need a car, or have it be a back-up option for when other transportation methods aren't as convenient or accessible.
 Pay by the minute, hour, or day -- review the rates here.
 You won't need to pay for parking, insurance, or charging for the trip.

 Through a unique partnership, car-sharing in the Twin Cities will be more convenient, affordable, and accessible than ever before.
 This means communities that experience excess auto emissions will see cleaner air and people who are car-less will have more options.
 There will also be charging available for privately owned electric vehicles.
 Included in the new EV network is an electric vehicle car-share fleet and public curbside charging hubs.
 Car-sharing provides the benefits of car access without the burden of car ownership.
 By becoming a member of a car-sharing network, you have access to cars throughout a service area for short-term rental.
 You can take one-way or two-way trips and connect easily to bikes, scooters, and transit.
 You can pick up and drop off anywhere within a 35 sq. mile service area, paying a small membership fee and per-minute pricing.
 The hubs are also near bus stops, busy shopping areas, and other neighborhood spots.
 Visit hourcar.org to explore current service.
 You can visit www.stpaul.gov/EV or email charginghubs@ci.stpaul.mn.us for more info about the project.